arnel-arnaldo/Beg_NodeJS_Express_MongoDB/README.md

 - Added one field for BlogPost: **Description**
   The Description field will contain short description of the blog; it will be distinct from the Body; the Description will be displayed on the main page while the Body is not.

+## Added Feature #2:

+July 1 2021

+Added the following feature:

+- Added one field for BlogPost: **Description**
+  The Description field will contain short description of the blog; it will be distinct from the Body; the Description will be displayed on the main page while the Body is not.